 Clothing & Accessories

-- During spring (March – May) and autumn (Sept – Nov), expect mostly pleasant temperatures ranging between 20-25°C. Evenings can get chilly, so make sure you pack some long sleeve shirts and a jacket or two.
+- During spring (March – May) and autumn (Sept—Nov), expect mostly pleasant temperatures ranging between 20-25°C. Evenings can get chilly, so make sure you pack some long-sleeve shirts and a jacket or two.

 - However, no matter when you visit Taiwan, be prepared for the rain.
 May marks the arrival of the plum rains, and it can rain for days!
 June to October is typhoon season, so don’t rule out torrential rain.

-What clothes to pack for Taiwan
+What Clothes to Pack for Taiwan

-- Raincoat: Although you can buy a dirt-cheap throw-away raincoat at just about any convenience store in Taiwan, it’s not good for the environment.
-If you’re a conscientious traveler, rather invest in a durable eco-friendly raincoat that will last you ages.
+- Raincoat:Â Although you can buy a dirt-cheap throw-away raincoat at just about any convenience store in Taiwan, like Family Mart or 7-Eleven, it’s not good for the environment.
+If you’re a conscientious traveler, a better bet is to invest in a durable, eco-friendly raincoat that will last you ages.
 This L-Raincoat is made of TPU, which means it’s not harmful to the environment.
-Besides being waterproof and tear-resistant, it also dries in a jiffy and has adjustable sleeves.
+Besides being waterproof and tear-resistant, it also dries in a jiffy and has adjustable sleeves.Â

-- Shoes: When planning what footwear to pack for Taiwan, you’ll need to plan according to your itinerary.
+- Shoes:Â When planning what footwear to pack for Taiwan, you’ll need to plan according to your itinerary.
 With that said, you’ll definitely need to bring along comfortable walking shoes.
 A good pair of New Balance sneakers will do.
 However, if you’re looking for something a bit more stylish, check out my post on cute travel sneakers for women.
-Make sure also to pack some flip flops if you’re hitting the beach and nice sandals for hot evenings.
+Make sure also to pack some flip-flops if you’re visiting the offshore islands or beaches, and nice sandals for hot evenings.

 - Hiking shoes: If you’re going to hike Taiwan’s gorgeous hiking trails or pop by its epic waterfalls, then you’ll also need a good pair of slip-proof hiking shoes.

-- Sun hat: Whether you’re going hiking in Taroko Gorge or hitting the beach, you’re going to need a good hat to protect you from the harsh rays.
+- Sun hat:Â Whether you’re going hiking in Taroko Gorge, visiting Fulong Beach near Taipei, or going island-hopping in the Penghu archipelago, you’re going to need a good hat to protect you from the harsh rays.
 A beautiful straw hat is perfect for beach days, while a Trailheads women’s cap is a must-have hiking accessory.

 - A scarf/ light pashmina: It is not necessarily a must-have item on your packing list for Taiwan, but it can be handy on breezy evenings or if you need some extra shade in the sun.